Where to stay · Cádiz

 5 min read

-A guide to selecting boutique accommodation in Jerez, from historic merchant palaces in the old quarter to high-end stays near the famous sherry bodegas.
+Discover the best adults only accommodation in Jerez, from converted merchant palaces in the old town to quiet boutique retreats near the sherry bodegas.

 5 min read